kagandikmen/clairvoyant/README.md

 ![birdie resized closer look](docs/cv/images/birdie_resized_closerlook.png) | ![birdie enhanced closer look](docs/cv/images/birdie_enhanced_closerlook.png)

 \
 \* Both images are cropped and resized with ImageMagick for a closer inspection of the results.
-ImageMagick was run with `-filter box` option for demonstration purposes.
-Otherwise, it uses its own image enhancement algorithm during resizing, which delivers a similar result to clairvoyant's but is purely software-based.
+ImageMagick was run with `-filter Point` option for demonstration purposes, where it runs a simple nearest-neighbor resizing algorithm.

 ## Performance